jasonsbarr/functional/docs/string/Str.md

 ### indexOfFromStart

 Returns an `Option` of the index at which `subStr` is found, starting at the beginning.
-Works with either a string or a `Str`.
+Works with `subStr` as either a string or a `Str`.

 - `str.indexOfFromStart(subStr)`